This guide provides you with the key steps to help you better understand the home buying process in South Australia.

 Once you make an offer that the seller agrees to, you and the seller will sign a contract.
 Once the contract is signed and you've paid the deposit, you are obligated to proceed with buying the property on the settlement date, subject to agreed conditions (e.g. being able to get finance approval).
 If you pull out of the purchase, you may have to forfeit the deposit.

 Once the contract is signed by the seller, there is a two-day cooling-off period.
-This commences when the contract is executed or when the vendor's statement is served on the purchaser, whichever is the latter.
+This commences when the contract is executed and the vendor's statement is served on the purchaser.
+Once the cooling off period finishes, the deposit is to be paid to the real estate’s trust account.
 Purchase via auction is an exception to this rule because the vendor's statement can be inspected prior to the auction.

 Finalising your loan application